 1. Rather than lecture your children, instead set a great example.
 Eat plenty of vegetables yourself.
 Ideally, fill two-thirds of your plate filled with vegetables whenever you eat.
 And make sure you enjoy your vegetables.
 Children will often imitate you.

 2. Create tasty sauces your children enjoy to put over the vegetables.
 See the suggestions above for ideas.

 3. Disguise vegetables in other dishes, if needed.
 For ideas, read the article entitled Fourteen Ways To Disguise Vegetables.

 5. Make it fun.
 Grow a garden.
-For young children, carve little faces on vegetables, slice them creatively, arrange them creatively on a plate, and in other ways make them attractive to children.
-Dip them in fun sauces or otherwise make them more attractive.
+For young children, carve little faces on vegetables, slice them creatively, arrange them creatively on a plate, dip them in cream and in other ways make them attractive to children.

 7. Beware of allowing your children to mix and play with children who have learned to hate vegetables.
 This is all too common.